 Preparing with Asia Bar Review will help you focus on your studies, build your confidence, and save you the time, money, and effort of trying to compile your own study materials and plan.

 We have trained thousands of lawyers for the US Bar exams and QLTS exams since 2011, and possess deep knowledge and experience in preparing candidates these exams.
 When it comes to legal exam preparation, innovation, support and industry knowledge nobody compares to ABR.
 We have offices in Hong Kong, Singapore and Australia and provide local support to our clients.

 To become a New York attorney or to practice law in New York, you need to sit the New York Bar Exam as a foreign qualified lawyer.

-To be eligible to sit the New York Bar, a foreign-trained lawyer must satisfy the eligibility tests, which we call the foreign evaluation:
+To be eligible to sit for the New York Bar Exam, a foreign-trained lawyer must satisfy the eligibility tests, which we call the foreign evaluation:

 - The candidate must have a qualifying degree in law.

 - The law degree must be from a law school accredited by the accrediting agency of the government of the country of origin.